Leave a Lasting Legacy for Future Generations

 You can transfer assets to a trust that makes payments to Ventura Land Trust for a specified number of years, after which time the assets are transferred to your heirs, with little or no estate and gift taxes.
 This arrangement can make good sense for anyone in the top estate and gift tax brackets.

 Gifts of cash are fully deductible up to 50% of your adjusted gross income; any excess maybe carried over and deducted for as many as 5 subsequent years.

 Gifts of Stock

 A gift of stock owned one year or longer generally offers two benefits: You receive an income tax deduction for the fair market value of the stock, and you avoid paying capital gains tax if the stock has appreciated in value.

 Gifts of Real Estate

 You may own a residence, vacation home, acreage or vacant lot that has no particular conservation value, but that has appreciated over the years and therefore, selling it would mean a sizeable capital gains tax.
 By donating such land, you may avoid capital gains tax and may also receive a charitable deduction for the fair market value of the property.

-Contact- For more information, please contact Derek Poultney, VLT Executive Director, at (805) 643-8044 or by email firstname.lastname@example.org.
+Contact- For more information, please contact Derek Poultney, Ventura Land Trust Executive Director, at (805) 643-8044 or by email firstname.lastname@example.org.

 Ask a trusted advisor for assistance in completing a deferred gift.
-For example, your attorney may assist you with your will; your financial planner, broker or insurance agent may assist you with naming the Ventura Land Trust as beneficiary of your retirement account, IRA or insurance policy, as appropriate.
-(The Ventura Land Trust cannot provide legal or tax advice.)
+For example, your attorney may assist you with your will; your financial planner, broker or insurance agent may assist you with naming Ventura Land Trust as beneficiary of your retirement account, IRA or insurance policy, as appropriate.
+(Ventura Land Trust cannot provide legal or tax advice.)